omron-sinicx/swarm-body/README.md

 The software materials of this project are under an MIT license.

-The hardware materials of this project are under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+The hardware materials of this project are under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Paper